sharanmurli/wealth_assessment/README.md

 # 💰 Wealth.com Frontend Take-Home Assessment

 This project is a React + TypeScript frontend application built to fetch and display a user's asset data using GraphQL.
-The interface presents grouped asset categories, supports collapsible tables, and features a responsive design using MUI components.
+The interface presents grouped asset categories, supports collapsible tables and features a responsive design using MUI components.

 ---